monoand6/web3cat/README.rst

     pip install web3cat

-2. Setup your archive node rpc.
-The easiest and free way is to use `Alchemy <https://alchemy.com>`_.
+2. Set up your archive node rpc.
+The easiest (and also free) way is to use `Alchemy <https://alchemy.com>`_.

 3. Set initial configuration